ayrna/orca/doc/orca-tutorial.md

 ### Using performance metrics

-Ordinal classification problems are evaluated with specific metrics that consider the magnitude of the prediction errors in different ways.
-ORCA collect a set of these metrics in [Measures](../src/Measures) folder.
-Given the previous example, we can calculate different performance metrics with the actual and predictel labels:
+Ordinal classification problems should be evaluated with specific metrics that consider the magnitude of the prediction errors in different ways.
+ORCA includes a set of these metrics in [Measures](../src/Measures) folder.
+Given the previous example, we can calculate different performance metrics with the actual and predicted labels:

 ```MATLAB
 >> CCR.calculateMetric(test.targets,info.predictedTest)